Gas leaked from bad fitting at Pennsylvania chocolate factory where 7 died in blast, report says

-Natural gas leaked from a defective fitting at a Pennsylvania chocolate factory where a powerful explosion leveled one building, heavily damaged another and killed seven people, federal safety investigators said Tuesday, while noting they have yet to determine the cause of the blast.
+Natural gas leaked from a defective fitting at a Pennsylvania chocolate factory where a powerful explosion leveled one building, heavily damaged another and killed seven people, federal safety investigators said Tuesday as they continued to investigate the cause of the blast.

-The fitting, made by DuPont, had a known tendency to crack, and was added to a federal government list of pipe materials with “poor performance histories" in 2007, the safety board said.
+The older fitting, made by DuPont, had a known tendency to crack, and was added to a federal government list of pipe materials with “poor performance histories" in 2007, the safety board said.
+But it was left in place during utility work two years ago, and remained connected to the natural gas system.

-Investigators also determined there was a small leak on a natural gas fitting installed in 2021, the board said.

 About 70 Palmer production workers and 35 office staff were working in two adjacent buildings at the time of the March 24 blast.
 Employees in both buildings told federal investigators they could smell gas before the explosion.
 Workers at the plant have accused Palmer of ignoring warnings of a natural gas leak, saying the plant, in a small town 60 miles (96 kilometers) northwest of Philadelphia, should have been evacuated.

-UGI Corp. provided natural gas to the factory complex via two mains.
-UGI has said there wasn’t any utility work going on in the area, and it detected no sudden surge in gas usage before the explosion.
+UGI, which provided natural gas to the factory complex via two mains, has said there wasn’t any utility work going on in the area, and that it detected no sudden surge in gas usage before the explosion.

 Safety investigators determined that UGI replaced a service line at the Palmer plant in 2021, but kept the 1982 service tee connected to the system and fully pressurized.